adipandas/adipandas.github.io/_posts/2020-02-10-euler-rotation.md

 <p style="text-align:center;"><img src="/images/euler_rotation/euler_rotation_diagram.png" alt="euler-rotation-sequence"/></p>

-## Constrains on three euler angles:
+## Constrains on three Euler angles:
-Euler angle rotation using rotation matrices face the issue of singularity or gimbal lock.
+Euler angle rotation using rotation matrices faces the issue of singularity or gimbal lock.
 These angle rotations are constraint to avoid ambiguities.
 The limits are as follows:

 $$-\pi \le \psi \le \pi$$